adnjoo/React-Weather/README.md

 ## Notes

-I barely wrote any custom css by using tailwind.
-It's been really fun trying this out.
+I've really enjoyed using tailwind on this app.
+I like trying out writing classes instead of vanilla/ custom css styles.
+So fun! 😊

 to-do: